-- o Systematic application of the ESG rating when analysing each underlying, - At least 80% of the UCITS in which the Mandate invests must be classified as Article 8 SFDR with a minimum commitment to sustainable investments within the meaning of the SFDR of 10% and/or Article 9 SFDR (Source: pre-contractual notes and extra-financial reports). - At least 10% of the Mandate invested in sustainable investments within the meaning of the SFDR on the basis of the minimum weighted commitments of the UCITS of the Mandate (Sources: precontractual notices and non-financial reporting).
+- o Systematic application of the ESG rating when analysing each underlying, - At least 80% of the UCITS invested through the Mandate must be classified as Article 8 SFDR with a minimum commitment to sustainable investments within the meaning of the SFDR of 10% and/or be classified as Article 9 SFDR (Sources: pre-contractual notices and non-financial reporting). - At least 10% of the Mandate invested in sustainable investments within the meaning of the SFDR on the basis of the minimum weighted commitments of the UCITS of the Mandate (Sources: precontractual notices and non-financial reporting).

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of this investment strategy?